dwavesystems/dwave-ocean-sdk/docs/concepts/index_concepts.rst

     Penalty model
-        An approach to solving constraint satisfaction problems (CSP) using an :term:`Ising` model or a :term:`QUBO` by mapping each individual constraint in the CSP to a ‘small’ Ising model or QUBO.
+        An approach to solving constraint satisfaction problems (CSP) using an :term:`Ising` model or a :term:`QUBO` by mapping each individual constraint in the CSP to a "small" Ising model or QUBO.

         Learn more: :ref:`concept_penalty`.